John Leonard Riddell: Biography

 Following his botanical explorations of Texas, he was appointed melter and refiner of the New Orleans Mint, a position confirmed by President John Tyler following an internal mint dispute.
 He likewise was appointed Postmaster of New Orleans, which position he held even during the Civil War despite Confederate appointments intended to displace him.

-Active in local and state politics, he seems to have claimed to have been elected Governor of Louisiana in November, 1863 and sworn in by a justice of the peace in January, 1864.
-During this time the military Governor George F. Shepley was still in actual power.
-His governorship was rejected in the course of a congressional inquiry into a contested election in the House.
+In 1863, Riddell attempted to organize an election in Louisiana for governor and representatives to Congress even though Lincoln had denied his petition to do so.
+On November 2, 1863, an election was held in certain Louisiana parishes and Riddell was reported to have won the governorship.
+Riddell drafted a document certifying his election and presented himself in Washington to claim his seat.
+He was refused and was generally ridiculed for his claim.